Computing the Multicover Bifiltration: The rhomboid bifiltration

 \begin{theorem} The bifiltrations $\trhomonly$ and $\tcovonly$ are weakly equivalent. \end{theorem} \begin{proof} We define good covers of both bifiltrations: First, for $\trhom{r}{k}$, we choose the cover that consists of all its cells.
 This is a good cover because the cells are convex.
 The collection of these covers over all choices of $r$ and $k$ yields a good cover $\mathcal{U}$ of the bifiltration $\trhomonly$, and the Persistent Nerve Theorem then gives objectwise homotopy equivalences

 for some intermediate bifiltration $\deltaspace{\mathcal{U}}{\trhomonly}$.

-Moreover, we obtain a cover $\mathcal{V}_{r,k}$ of $\tcov{r}{k}$ whose elements are the simplices spanned by the vertices of the sliced rhomboids in $\trhom{r}{k}$.
+Moreover, we obtain a cover $\mathcal{V}_{r,k}$ of $\tcov{r}{k}$ whose elements are the simp\-lices spanned by the vertices of the sliced rhomboids in $\trhom{r}{k}$.
 By the second part of Lemma~\ref{lem:correspondence}, these cover elements indeed exist.
-Moreover, in view of \Cref{Rem:Injection}, every maximal simplex of $\tcov{r}{k}$ is an element of $\mathcal{V}_{r,k}$.
+Moreover, in view of Remark~\ref{Rem:Injection}, every maximal simplex of $\tcov{r}{k}$ is an element of $\mathcal{V}_{r,k}$.
 We thus obtain a good cover $\mathcal{V}$ of $\tcovonly$.
 Applying the Persistent Nerve Theorem again, we obtain objectwise homotopy equivalences

-Finally, $\nerve(\mathcal{U})$ and $\nerve(\mathcal{V})$ are isomorphic: The elements of $\mathcal{U}$ and of~$\mathcal{V}$ are in 1-to-1 correspondence (with corresponding cover elements having the same vertex set).
+Finally, $\nerve(\mathcal{U})$ and $\nerve(\mathcal{V})$ are isomorphic: The elements of $\mathcal{U}$ and of~$\mathcal{V}$ are in 1-to-1 correspondence, with corresponding cover elements having the same vertex set.
 In both cases, an intersection of cover elements is non-empty if and only if the elements share a vertex, which is determined by their vertex sets.
 Hence, we have objectwise homotopy equivalences

 \end{proof}